EricBarzman/EricBarzman/README.md

 My name is Eric Barzman.
 After several years studying filmmaking a making movies, I've decided to return to the world of coding.

-I just love esthetic, communication, colours, interfaces, and anything creative.
+I love esthetic as well as logic and architecture.

 📫 Reach me through my email : ericbarzman@gmail.com